amuhebwa/messenger-bot-tutorial/PreParty.md

 ### Get setup to Learn about Natural Language for Developers with https://wit.ai/

+1. Create your login at https://wit.ai/
+2. At the cool stuff, add this: "I'm in the CMU-Africa 2017 Bot-Party & Hackathon #CMUHackathon2017 and and we hope to create an amazing <youridea> Messenger Bot for the #messengerchallenge"
 1. Make a new folder called *myWit.aiBot1* and cd to this directory.
-Then close the Demo code form Wit-ai:
+2. In this directory (cd there first), clone the demo code from the Wit.ai quickstart: https://wit.ai/docs/quickstart

+Note: we will go through it together, just clone the code fore now.
     ```
     git clone https://github.com/wit-ai/node-wit
     cd node-wit